openmetaversefoundation/libopenmetaverse/README.txt

 1. Change to the directory you extracted the source distribution to
-2. run the prebuild file: % sh runprebuild.sh nant - This will generate the required nant build files and run nant with the correct buildfile parameter to build nant
+2. run the prebuild file: % sh runprebuild.sh nant - This will generate the required nant build files and run nant with the correct buildfile parameter to build the library, examples and tools

 The library, example applications and tools will be in the bin directory